Dear readers of ADxS.org, please forgive the disruption.

 • Disorganized

 Parents very often pass on their own attachment patterns to their children.
-Mothers 75%, fathers 65%.6
+Mothers to 75%, fathers to 65%.8

-Knowledge about the importance of attachment behavior could significantly reduce the rate of passed-on insecure attachment.
-Special courses are offered for this purpose.7
+Knowledge about the importance of attachment behavior could significantly reduce the rate of insecure attachments being passed on.
+Special courses are offered for this purpose.9

-One study found specific stress responses of cortisol, ACTH, and oxytocin in people with early trauma, depending on the attachment pattern now in place.8
+One study found specific stress responses of cortisol, ACTH and oxytocin in people with early traumas - depending on the attachment pattern that now exists.10

-Against the background of our research results that cortisol responses differ according to personality type and before the realization that a strong oversupply or undersupply of neurotransmitters and hormones can cause a down- or upregulation of receptor systems, it is questionable whether the following binding pattern specific stress responses can be assigned in such a detailed, unambiguous and stable way or whether they could also be transit stages to other stress responses.
-What is certain, however, is that any deviation from an average endocrine stress response, regardless of its direction (exaggerated or flattened), is a sign of an unhealthy stress load and an imbalance of the stress systems.
+Against the background of our research findings that cortisol responses differ according to personality type and the realization that a strong oversupply or undersupply of neurotransmitters and hormones can cause a down- or upregulation of receptor systems, it is questionable whether the following binding pattern-specific stress responses can be assigned in such a detailed, clear and stable manner, or whether they could also be transitional stages to other stress responses.
+What is certain, however, is that any deviation from an average endocrine stress response, regardless of its direction (excessive or flattened), is a sign of an unhealthy stress load and an imbalance in the stress systems.

-The 4 attachment styles describe a gradual deeper and more serious disturbance of the attachment ability.
-Any stage away from a secure attachment style is an element of risk for mental disorders such as ADHD.
-The further the attachment style is from a secure attachment, the greater the risk.
+The 4 attachment styles describe a progressively deeper and more serious Disorder of Attachment.
+Any increment that deviates from a secure attachment style is a risk element for mental disorders such as ADHD.
+The further the attachment style is from secure attachment, the greater the risk.

-Disorganized attachment behavior is a particularly strong risk element of ADHD.9.
-Attachment disorders of children in the first years of life lead to the activation of the DRD4 gene, which is also typical for ADHD, if there is a corresponding genetic disposition.10
+Disorganized attachment behavior is a particularly strong risk element of ADHD.11.
+Attachment disorders in children in the first years of life lead to the activation of the DRD4 gene, which is also typical of ADHD, if there is a corresponding genetic disposition.12

 1.1.
 Secure attachment style (B attachment)